leifoolsen/jersey2-guicepersist-example/readme.md

 }
 ```

-## Set up a JAX-RS resource with client api integration tests
+## Set up a JAX-RS Resource with Integration Tests
 Typically, in a servlet environment, Guice is bootstrapped trough a ServletModule, and the HTTP request
 [Unit of Work](https://github.com/google/guice/wiki/Transactions) lifecycle is managed trough a PersistFilter.
 Since a servlet filter is unnecessary in JAX-RS, one can use a combined JAX-RS ContainerRequest Response Filter to